 Disneyland is the happiest place on Earth, and for many, working at Disneyland would be a dream job.
 Unfortunately, what it's really like to work at Disneyland might actually be very different from what people like to think.

 Disney employees around the globe -- there are about 195,000 of them -- have shared some of their dark Disney secrets and worst moments they have had on the job.
-There have been scandals, many alleged abuses, and even the death of a little boy who was attacked by an alligator.
+There have been scandals, much alleged mistreatment, and even the tragedy of a small boy and an alligator.

 It seems working for the mouse isn't all it's cracked up to be.
 These stories show a side of the parks that the public was definitely never supposed to see.